Dimethoxy/Disflux/README.md

 ## 🚧 Coming Soon

-We're constantly working on new features and improvements for Disflux.
 Here are some of the exciting things you can expect in future updates:

 - **Bug Fixes** – We are actively working on fixing bugs and improving stability.
 - **Preset Menu** – Add functionality to select and save presets.